Skip to Content

 I embroidered a letter on each pocket to add interest to the hanging pockets.

-I love a rainbow; I embroidered an initial letter for each colour of the rainbow.
+I love a rainbow; I embroidered an initial letter for each rainbow colour.

 • R – Red